Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/New-SCLoadBalancerVIPTemplate.md

 ```

 ### -LoadBalancerPort
-Specifies the port to use when configuring a virtual IP (VIP) in a load balancer.
+Specifies the port to use when configuring a VIP in a load balancer.

 ```yaml
 Type: UInt16